CS3398-TState-Edosians/CS3398-Edosians-S2020/README.md

 working queue for players to queue into and a better player class.
 Richard - created the initial shell project with client server and multiple screens

+As of sprint 2 Review and Retrospective:
+Team Members status:
+Marcos - Worked on The  fxml Scenes LoginPage, Menu, and QueuePage, and their controllers.
+The artifacts are used for navigation of the game from one interface to another and are currently located in the dev branch BattleBoats-Scenes/src folder for controllers, and for fxml pages they are located in the same src folder in the Scenes folder.

 -----------------------------------------------------------------------
 SPRINT 1 - Single Player POC Game